Stardoggie/Assignments/README.md

 answer -> rewrite_query -> retrieve -> answer
 ```

-The graph allows two retrieval attempts.
-If the answer is still not grounded after the second attempt, the assistant refuses.
+The graph is allowed two attempts to find something.
+If the answer is still not_grounded after the second attempt, the agent refuses.

 Messages accumulate in the graph state, and an in-memory checkpointer supports multi-turn conversations.

 ## Unsupported Question

 The documents intentionally do not cover this question:
-The assistant should respond:
+- The assistant should respond:
-The provided documents do not cover that question.
+-- The provided documents do not cover that question.

 ## Tests
 Tests run without AWS credentials or network access: